 Myanmar Photo Tour Leader

 We want you to get the most amazing pictures on our Myanmar Photo Tour whether you are a beginner, keen amateur or professional photographer.
 We strongly emphasise on individual approach so each of our participants gets the right in–field guidance.
 Moreover, you will be in a group of people who share the passion for photography and you will expand your creative and post-processing skills.
-We want you to experience the uniqueness of this paradise and return with plenty of outstanding pictures and unforgettable memories.
+We want you to experience the uniqueness of this destination and return with plenty of outstanding pictures and unforgettable memories.

 Martin Bišof is a Prague based professional photographer and adventurer who has years of experience guiding photo workshops and with a commercial shooting.
 He has traveled to more than 35 countries around the globe and has explored wonders from the depths of the Amazon rain forest to the high peaks of the Himalayas.
 His pictures have won awards internationally and appeared in various magazines and other publications.
 Martin truly loves connecting with people from all over the world and discovering new places, tastes, and cultures.
 Read Martin’s full profile >